RosenbergYehuda/Codility-Exercises-Solutions/README.md

   <p align="center">
     Solutions for Codility Exercises problems written in CPP and Python.
     <br />
-     Note that the solutions differ from each other not only by the language, but by the algorithm as well.
+     Note that most of the solutions differ from each other not only by the language, but by the algorithm as well.
     <br />
     All of the solutions were submitted and scored 100.
     <br />